 BS in Geography

 The geography BS is ideal for students interested in biogeography, climate change, environmental geography, or geographic information science (GIS).
-The BS also serves as thorough preparation for graduate school and careers in environmental science, natural resources management, biogeography, climate science, or similarly technical fields.
+The BS also serves as thorough preparation for graduate school and careers in environmental science, natural resources management, biogeography, climate science, or similar technical fields.
 Instead of the second language courses required to earn a BA, students in the BS program take a minimum of four classes in biological and physical sciences, math, or statistics.

 Learn about the required geography senior project before you start your junior year.